 Mass shootings in places like Parkland, Florida, and Las Vegas, Nevada, capture national attention, but gun violence is an everyday occurrence in many communities across the country.
 In Chicago, more than 2,000

-people have been shot this year – more than eight individuals each day – according to data from the Chicago Tribune.
+people have been shot in 2018 – more than eight individuals each day – according to data from the Chicago Tribune.

 Heartland Alliance, a Chicago-based organization dedicated to advancing the human rights of marginalized populations around the world, formed a partnership in 2016 with the University of Chicago Crime and Poverty